11 T butter, softened

 Using a piece of floss, cut rolls and place in a greased baking dish.

-Cover the pan and allow rolls to rise 20 mins.
+Cover the pan and proof a second time, about 20 mins.

 Warm heavy cream until no longer cold.